leojang2003/Algorithms/README.md

-## This is my personal practice to data structure and algorithm every day
+## This is my personal practice to data structure and algorithm
 ## The code is implemented in C#